hygeos/wekeo_frp_l3/README.md

 The project includes two main Jupyter notebooks located in the `notebooks/` directory:

+### level3.ipynb
+This notebook performs the FRP total pipeline:
+- Downloads and compiles multiple FRP files into a single log event dataset (L2 combinations)
+- Saves the compiled log event to NetCDF format
+- Computes gridded L3 data (equirectangular projection) from the log events
+- Plots the gridded L3 FRP data

-### main.ipynb
+### level2.ipynb
 This notebook demonstrates basic FRP (Fire Radiative Power) data processing:
 - Downloads FRP products for a specified date and area
 - Reads specific variables from the downloaded products
 - Plots FRP data for both SWIR and MWIR bands

-### level3.ipynb
-This notebook performs L3 aggregation FRP processing:
-- Downloads and compiles multiple FRP files into a single log event dataset
-- Saves the compiled log event to NetCDF format
-- Computes gridded L3 data (equirectangular projection) from the log events
-- Generates plots of the gridded FRP data